mainkoon81/oo-Study-MCMC-R-II/README.md

 If we don't have the expression for the prior probability, we are able to **sample the a priori probability density `ρ(m)`**?
 There are two ways of defining the a priori probability distribution:
   - (1) By defining a (pseudo) random process (i.e., a set of pseudo random rules) whose output is models assumed to represent pseudo random realizations of `ρ(m)`
-    - Let's say...the Layer thickness follows `Exp(λ)`, and mass densities in the layers follow `Log(x) ~ N(μ,σ2)`.
+    - Let's say...for example in geophysics, the Layer thickness follows `Exp(λ)`, and mass densities in the layers follow `Log(x) ~ N(μ,σ2)`.
 We can decide to generate one-dimensional Earth models for mass density by the following random walk in the model space: In each iteration,
       - 1. Select a layer uniformly at random
       - 2. Choose a new value for the layer thickness according to the exponential distribution
       - 3. Choose a value for the mass density inside the layer, according to the log-normal distribution